 The relations between the EU and Central Asia have developed further since the European Council adopted The EU and Central Asia: Strategy for a New Partnership in June 2007.
 This strategy has strengthened ties in all areas through political dialogue, dialogues on human rights and cooperation programmes.
-The EU last assessed the advances made in its 2018 Council Conclusions, which confirmed the EU’s commitment to its strategic objectives and to supporting political and economic reform in Central Asia, expressing at the same time need to review and renew its relationship with Central Asia, taking into account new geopolitical realities and the evolving needs and capacities of this region’s partners.
-The Council invited the High Representative and the Commission to come forward with a proposal for a new Strategy by the end of 2019 in accordance with the EU Global Strategy, taking stock of the achievements of EU action in support of Central Asia since the adoption of the current strategy.
+The EU in its 2018 Council Conclusions invited the High Representative and the Commission to come forward with a proposal for a new Strategy in accordance with the EU Global Strategy, taking stock of the achievements of EU action in support of Central Asia since the adoption of the strategy.
+The new EU Strategy on Central Asia, which was adopted by the Commission on 15 May 2019 and the Foreign Affairs Council on 17 June 2019 updates the first EU strategy on Central Asia of 2007, reflecting the new dynamics that have developed in the region in recent years, the new momentum in regional cooperation, and the fast development of initiatives aiming to connect Europe and Asia across the region.

-Bilateral relations between Turkmenistan and the European Union are governed by an Interim Trade Agreement (1998), pending ratification of a Partnership and Cooperation Agreement (PCA) by some EU Member States and the European Parliament.
+Bilateral relations between Turkmenistan and the European Union are governed by an Interim Trade Agreement (1998), pending ratification of a Partnership and Cooperation Agreement (PCA) by the European Parliament.

 Within the framework of this Agreement, the EU and Turkmenistan hold annual meetings of a bilateral Joint Committee to discuss key aspects of bilateral relations, notably in: (i) trade and economy; (ii) the EU-Central Asia Strategy implementation; (iii) political and economic developments; (iv) and key aspects of EU development cooperation programs.
-Seventeen meetings of a Joint Committee have been organized so far, most recently in Ashgabat on 5th December 2017.
+Eighteen meetings of a Joint Committee have been organized so far, most recently in Brussels on 26th February 2019.

 First preparatory meeting of an ad-hoc Working Group on Education and Culture was held in Ashgabat on 26 April 2017.